mikenguyen13/data_analysis/_book/04-basic-inference.md

 3.  **Education Research**: Analyzing whether test scores improve with higher levels of educational intervention.

-#### Mantel Test for Trend
+#### Mantel Test for Trend {#sec-mantel-test-for-trend}

 The Mantel Test for Trend is a statistical method designed to detect a linear association between two ordinal variables.
-It is an extension of the [Mantel-Haenszel Chi-square Test] and is particularly suited for analyzing trends in ordinal contingency tables, such as $I \times J$ tables where both variables are ordinal.
+It is an extension of the [Mantel-Haenszel Chi-square Test](#sec-mantel-haenszel-chi-square-test) and is particularly suited for analyzing trends in ordinal contingency tables, such as $I \times J$ tables where both variables are ordinal.

 The Mantel Test for Trend evaluates whether an increasing or decreasing trend exists between two ordinal variables.
 It uses the ordering of categories to assess linear relationships, making it more sensitive to trends compared to general association tests like chi-square.